Timeline and Milestones

 $100 million and a bright future.

-A banner year, 2017 saw Michigan Saves soar past the $100 million mark in energy efficient and renewable energy improvements.
-Recognizing this extraordinary growth, Michigan Saves stakeholders agreed on a sweeping new five-year strategy that would put the organization at $1 billion in green energy financing in 2023.
+A banner year, 2017 saw Michigan Saves soar past the $100 million mark in energy-efficiency and renewable energy improvements.
+Recognizing this extraordinary growth, Michigan Saves stakeholders agreed on a sweeping new five-year strategy that would put the organization at $1 billion in green energy financing by 2023.

 $21.4 MILLION IN RESIDENTIAL LOANS

 WON INSPIRING EFFICIENCY IMPACT AWARD BY THE MIDWEST ENERGY EFFICIENCY ALLIANCE

 Stronger solar energy improvements.

 In 2016, Michigan Saves redoubled its efforts in the solar market.
 Although the organization financed its first solar project back in 2011, it wasn’t until 2016 that Michigan Saves brought on additional lenders with more favorable terms specifically for this market.
 As a result, in early 2017, Michigan Saves had financed a cumulative one megawatt in solar photovoltaic (PV), enough to power over 200 homes per year.
 Just 11 months after that, the organization had doubled its growth in the solar PV market.